Tribal and Indigenous Peoples

 Training and Guidance

-In order to facilitate consultation with Indian Tribes and NHOs, OTIP staff regularly develops guidance materials to assist Indian Tribes, Native Hawaiian organizations, federal agencies, and other Section 106 participants.
+In order to facilitate consultation with Indian Tribes and NHOs, ACHP staff regularly develops guidance materials to assist Indian Tribes, Native Hawaiian organizations, federal agencies, and other Section 106 participants.
 Follow the link Training and Guidance for the ACHP's training and guidance for Indian Tribes, Native Hawaiian organizations, and federal agencies.

 In 1992, the National Historic Preservation Act was amended to include and clarify the roles and responsibilities of Indian Tribes and Native Hawaiian organizations.
 Responding to the NHPA amendments, the ACHP began a six-year process of revising its regulations and adopted policy statements regarding Indian Tribes and Native Hawaiian organizations.
 Follow the link ACHP Native American Policies to see or download the Native American policies.